-Network for Good appears on your credit card statement because you made an online donation to a charity (through their website or through any of our partner sites like Capital One, Causes.com or Crowdrise ).
-Network for Good is an accredited charity by the Better Business Bureau that processes donations to thousands of nonprofits each month.
+Network for Good appears on your credit card statement because you made an online donation to a charity (through their website or through any of our partner sites like Capital One, Google One Today, or Crowdrise ).
+Network for Good's Donor Advised Fund is an accredited charity by the Better Business Bureau that processes donations to thousands of nonprofits each month.

 Network for Good has created technology that allows you to support any charity, anywhere online.
 Networkforgood.org is a nonprofit Donor-Advised Fund*, so when you make a donation through the Network for Good giving system we re-grant your contribution to the nonprofit(s) you have selected in our monthly disbursement.
 That is why Network for Good is the merchant of record that appears on your credit card statement.

 Don't worry - you can have 100% confidence that your donation will reach your favorite charity.
 Network for Good has a safe and secure website accredited by the Better Business Bureau.
 But don't just take our word for it!
-Hundreds of thousands of your fellow donors trust network for Good to distribute their donations: Over $800 million dollars have been disbursed to over 80,000 nonprofits since our inception in November 2001 by AOL, Cisco and Yahoo.
+Thousands of nonprofits and hundreds of thousands of your fellow donors trust Network for Good to distribute their donations: Over $1 billion dollars have been disbursed to over 100,000 nonprofits since our inception in November 2001 by AOL, Cisco and Yahoo.